-Results of Operations for the Three Months Ended January 31, 2015 and 2014
+Results of Operations for the Three Months Ended July 31, 2015 and 2014:

-During the third quarter of fiscal 2015, the Company incurred exploration expenses amounting to \$588,284, which was 72 per cent higher than the \$341,766 incurred in the third quarter of fiscal 2014.
-The third quarter expenses consisted of drilling costs \$107,745, geological costs of \$283,417, assay costs of \$36,210 and other general exploration costs of \$160,912.
-The significant increase was due to higher expenditures for geophysics and drilling on Los Crestones.
+During the first quarter of fiscal 2016, the Company incurred exploration expenses amounting to \$306,571, which was 69 percent lower than the \$992,289 incurred in the first quarter of fiscal 2015.
+The first quarter expenses consisted of drilling costs of \$689, geological costs of \$160,889, assay costs of \$59 and other general exploration costs of \$144,934.
+The significant decrease was due to lower expenditures for geophysics and drilling on Los Crestones and the sale of the Barsele project during this quarter.

-General operating costs totaled \$416,141 for the third quarter of fiscal 2015, which is 56 per cent less than the \$942,042 incurred in the comparable quarter of fiscal 2014.
-Consulting fees decreased from \$53,333 to \$22,432 in the current quarter due to decreased time commitments by consultants.
-Share-based compensation decreased from \$349,797 to \$Nil as no new options were granted this quarter.
-Investor relations costs decreased from \$166,733 to \$26,093 in the current quarter due to decreased attendance at investor conferences and fewer investor related activities.
+General operating costs totalled \$880,855 for the first quarter of fiscal 2016, which was 8 percent more than the \$815,981 incurred in the comparable quarter of fiscal 2015.
+Consulting fees decreased from \$29,426 to \$4,500 in the current quarter due to decreased time commitments by consultants.
+Share-based compensation increased from \$93,607 to \$339,929 as the Company granted 2,225,000 options this quarter.
+Investor relations costs decreased from \$129,549 to \$77,234 in the current quarter due to decreased attendance at investor conferences and fewer investor related activities.
+Professional fees decreased from \$217,388 to \$133,696 in the current quarter due to the time commitments incurred in the prior year on the potential spin out of the Barsele Property.
+Gain on sale of assets held for sale increased from \$114,536 in the current quarter due to completion of the joint venture transaction with Agnico Eagle Mines Limited.
+Other foreign exchange gain was also impacted by the completion of the joint venture transaction with Agnico Eagle Mines Limited, which resulted in an increase from \$29,238 to \$559,541.
 Other costs were relatively consistent with those incurred in the same period of last year.

-The loss in the third quarter of fiscal 2015 amounted to \$1,020,826 or \$0.01 per share, down from the loss in the third quarter of fiscal 2014, of \$1,260,272 or \$0.02 per share.
-The net change from fiscal 2014 to fiscal 2015 reflects the lower general operating costs.
+In summary, the gain in the first quarter of fiscal 2016 amounted to \$3,379,060 or \$0.03 per share, a significant improvement from the loss in the first quarter of fiscal 2015, of (\$1,826,960) or (\$0.02) per share.
+The net change from fiscal 2015 to fiscal 2016 reflects primarily the lower exploration costs, a significant foreign exchange gain related to the receivables denominated in US dollars and the gain on sale of the 55% interest in the Barsele Project this year.